joearms/old.blog/_posts/2013-12-16-on-the-road-again.md

 often involves describing some program or technique that you've been thinking about for a while, but haven't got around to implementing.

-A lot of thanks get implemented this way.
+A lot of things get implemented this way.
 [Erlang 2](https://github.com/joearms/erl2) was developed for a talk at the Stockholm Erlang Users' conference.